-Complete 43 to 49 credits of foundational, concentration-specific and elective public health courses, a field training experience and integrative project.
+Complete 44 to 49 credits of foundational, concentration-specific and elective public health courses, interprofessional collaborative practice activities, a field training experience, and a culminating project.

 Gain fundamental public health knowledge and learn applied statistical methods with an MPH in biostatistics (47 credits).
 As a biostatistician working in public health or health care organizations, you will use these techniques to document the magnitude of health problems, analyze their consequences on public health and health care delivery systems and evaluate the effectiveness of prevention and treatment programs.
 As a biostatistician involved in scientific research, you will use these techniques to identify the causes of diseases and injuries, evaluate public health programs and design mathematical models that describe the progression of diseases in populations.